-This post was written by Dia&Co customer Jackie Schwartz.
+Written by Dia&Co customer Jackie Schwartz

 I have a mantra that I say every time I prepare for a flight: “You have the right to take up space.”
 I repeat it over and over like a meditation.
 I say it in my head at first, slowly building to a whisper so it feels more palpable and believable.
 Because the actual truth is—flying on a commercial jet for a plus-size person is like navigating through an obstacle course on American Ninja Warrior.

 I am a US size 28 and an avid traveler, so I’ve been around the tarmac quite a few times.
 I’ve experienced everything from worried looks down the aisles to bruises on my arm from the beverage cart crashing into me mid-flight.
 Airports are breeding grounds for fat shaming.
 With seats on new planes being made smaller each year—yes, inches are actually being shaved off, the prospect of flying to that dream destination can seem daunting.

 Plenty of people have told me that I need to face reality.
 That if I want to continue traveling, I have to lose weight.
 When you quite literally don’t fit into this man-made world, it’s easy to start believing the rhetoric that flying is a privilege and not a right.
 But, just like all of the clothes-I-will-fit-into-one-day that I recently purged from my closet, you can also rid yourself of flight anxiety with these tried-and-true tips.
 Keep in mind—waiting on your weight to change may leave you waiting forever, and you absolutely deserve to take that trip in exactly the body you’re in today.